huad/sidora-theme/README.txt

 If you want the search form enabled at the top of the page, make sure to give search permissions to anonymous users.

+You can add the standard drupal search from by checking it in the theme settings.
+This will expose the search form in a gray bar at the top like si.org.
+If you want to use the islandora simple search form however, move this block into the header_top region.
+This will also create a gray bar, so make sure not to enable both at the same time or this will create two bars.
+Unless you move the standard drupal search block into header_top.
+Make sure to disable the block title by using <none> as title.
+The block should also be set as 4 grids wide.

 TODO:
 - slideshow?
 - option for blocks: top, center, bottom.
 So you can create the illusion of one